flype44/VControl/DOCUMENTATION.md

 SYNOPSIS :

 This command change the processor `Vector Base Register` location.
 The processor vectors will be moved to a new location, either in CHIP memory (VBRMOVE=0) or in FAST memory (VBRMOVE=1).
 When the processor vectors are moved to FAST memory, it is supposed to increase the system speed.

-NOTE: It is compatible with VBRControl http://aminet.net/package/util/sys/vbrcontrol

 INPUT :